Philippines kicks off chaotic election campaign season

 Even if Marcos Jr were kicked out of the race, election rules would allow another member of the Marcos family to take his place.

-He has tried to defend his father's rule by citing economic growth, and minimised the human rights abuses during that regime.
+He has defended his father's rule by citing economic growth, and minimised the human rights abuses during that regime -- messages that have been amplified by a huge social media campaign that critics say is using misinformation to rewrite history.

-But questions over his family's past and alleged ill-gotten wealth have become a source of irritation.
+But persistent questions over his family's past and alleged ill-gotten wealth have become a source of irritation.

 He has snubbed invitations to participate in interviews or forums with rivals, and told a journalist he would no longer "return to 35-year-old issues".